2 Introduction to Machine Learning

 2.3 Supervised Learning

 The two most prominent branches of supervised learning are regression and classification.
-The basic distinction between the two is that classification is about predicting a categorical variable, and regression is about predicting a continuous variable.
+The distinction is simple: classification predicts a categorical variable (a class label), while regression predicts a continuous variable (a number).

 2.3.1 Regression

-The random forest (RF) algorithm is possibly the most widely used machine learning algorithm and can be used for regression and classification.
-We will talk more about the algorithm later.
+The random forest (RF) algorithm is possibly the most widely used machine learning algorithm and works for both regression and classification.
+We will cover how it works in detail later; for now we just use it.

-For the moment, we want to go through a typical workflow for a supervised regression: First, we visualize the data.
-Next, we fit the model and lastly we visualize the results.
-We will again use the iris data set that we used before.
-The goal is now to predict Sepal.Length based on the information about the other variables (including species).
+For now, we will go through a typical workflow for supervised regression: first we visualize the data, then we fit the model, and finally we visualize the results.
+We will again use the iris dataset.
+The goal is to predict Sepal.Length from the other variables (including species).

 Fitting the model: